TritonDataCenter/rfd/rfd/0163/README.md

 `cfwlogd` MUST NOT blindly open logs in append mode, as a compressed log file that was not closed properly is likely to be in a state that would cause any appended data to be unreadable.
 Instead, when `cfwlogd` finds an existing log file, it will rename it according to the same pattern that is used during log rotation.
 The log file open (creation) will then be retried.

+### Triton Cloud Firewall Log Agent

+A new agent, `firewall-loggger-agent`, will be created.
+It will consists of:

+* `cfwlogd`
+* `svc:/smartdc/agent/firewall-logger-setup:default` is a new service that will handle the setup required for `cfwlogd`.
+* `svc:/smartdc/agent/firewall-logger:default` is a new service that will run `cfwlogd`.

+Dependencies will be established in the services mentioned above to ensure the following order:

+1. `svc:/smartdc/agent/firewall-logger-setup:default`
+2. `svc:/smartdc/agent/firewall-logger:default`
+3. Services that may boot zones
+   - `svc:/system/zones:default`
+   - `svc:/system/smartdc/vmadmd:default`

 ## Log Archiver Service

 A new Triton service, `logarchiver`, will be created.
 This service will have a core VM `logarchiver0` that will run a hermes master and a hermes proxy.
 This service will be responsible for creating an SMF service, `svc:/smartdc/agent/logarchiver-agent:default`, that will run the hermes actor.
 See [sdc-hermes](https://github.com/joyent/sdc-hermes) for more information related to hermes.